courageousillumination/deckr/README.md

 To end your current phase and move to the next phase, press the button at the top of the screen that reads either "Buy Phase" or "End Turn".

+Certain action cards require more information.
+This may be information from the player who has played the card (for instance, choosing a card to trash), from the other players (for instance, requiring them to discard or reveal cards), or from both.
+To resolve these cards, select the cards you would like to perform the action on, then press "Send Info" to tell the game that you have chosen.
+The game will wait until everyone has sent info, if necessary.
+The action feed with notify players when further action is required.

+#### Chatting

+To chat with other players, select the chat icon at the top right of the game room screen.
+Enter whatever you'd like to say into the bottom-most box, then press "Send Message".

 ## What is Implemented

 ### First Iteration